awolski/awolski.github.io/contact.md

 I'm easy to get in touch with via email at **tony [at] awolski.com**, although I only check my inbox once per week.

 I don't use social media.
-I prefer to keep things simple, and think email does a fine job.
+I prefer to keep things simple, and email does a fine job.